 Insurance companies make money when policyholders or the injured party don’t file their claims or don’t collect on claims submitted under the policy.
 Some insurance companies regularly deny claims as part of an unspoken internal policy and will only investigate a claim if legal action is taken.

 If you are dealing with an insurance company that hasn’t answered or paid your claim, rejected your claim or offered you less compensation than you think seems reasonable – don’t give up.
 An experienced attorney can review your case and fight on your behalf, without paying that attorney any upfront costs.
-At Jim Adler & Associates we work on a contingency fee, which means we only get paid if you get paid.
+We work on a contingency fee basis, which means we only get paid if you get paid.
 In other words, we only collect a fee if you win a favorable settlement or verdict, but our fees won’t come out of your pocket.

 Regardless of where in Texas your accident happened, fill out our free case review form or call 1-800-505-1414 for a free consultation.
 Let attorneys in our Houston, Dallas or San Antonio offices review your case and help you decide the best way to go forward with your claim or lawsuit.